2024 Tallahassee tornadoes: First tornado

 The first tornado that would impact Tallahassee touched down in Gadsden County, Florida at 6:36 a.m. and tracked southeastward over forested areas, damaging a barn and causing tree damage, before entering Leon County.
-Here, a mobile home park suffered extensive tree damage and several homes sustained damage from falling trees at Emily Loop The tornado then crossed US 90, where it caused damage to a shopping center and a hotel at the intersection of SR 263 and US 90.
+Here, a mobile home park suffered extensive tree damage, and several homes sustained damage from falling trees at Emily Loop.
+The tornado then crossed US 90, where it caused damage to a shopping center and a hotel at the intersection of SR 263 and US 90.
 After crossing Capital Circle, the tornado approached Blountstown Highway while intensifying to EF2 strength.
 An automotive repair building on the highway suffered EF2 damage, while 75 ft above the ground, a swath of tree damage with nearly all pine trees snapped at a similar height was surveyed, an area of damage that would extend across Pat Thomas Boulevard.

 Educational institutions and Railroad Square

 The tornado then approached the campuses of Lively Technical College and Tallahassee Community College, Impact at the latter included 400 trees downed on campus, numerous campus buildings sustaining damage, two Tallahassee Community College-owned trucks being declared a complete loss, and an electrical substation that provided energy to the site being destroyed. renamed later that year to Tallahassee State College.
 The next area to be impacted was a high-density residential area, where widespread EF1 damage occurred.

-The tornado next struck the Tallahassee campus of Florida State University, which was between semesters and as such had very little on-site students and staff.
+The tornado next struck the Tallahassee campus of Florida State University, which was between semesters and as such had very few on-site students and staff.
 Power to the campus was cut.
 Areas near the University Center and Dick Howser Stadium sustained damage.
 The FSU Flying High Circus tent was also destroyed.

-On Gaines Street the tornado damaged multiple businesses, and a construction crane collapsed.
+On Gaines Street, the tornado damaged multiple businesses, and a construction crane collapsed.
 At Railroad Square, multiple warehouses suffered severe damage.
 Damage was compared to that of Hurricane Andrew in Miami, with one art gallery being entirely destroyed.
 Multiple buildings in the vicinity of the art district lost their roofs.
 In addition, the roof of a railway depot suffered severe damage.

 Downtown Tallahassee and dissipation

 South of the Florida State Capitol in downtown Tallahassee near the Florida Department of Education building, the tornado continued to damage trees, while also turning southward as it began to interact with the second tornado to the south of it.
-Further damage occurred to Myers and Cascades Parks before the tornado passed through Country Club Estates and the Capital City Country Club before its damage path converged with the southern tornado.
+Further damage occurred in Myers and Cascades Parks before the tornado passed through Country Club Estates and the Capital City Country Club, after which its damage path converged with the southern tornado.